Mose Allison: Influence and legacy

-It was said that Allison was a social critic before Bob Dylan and a music satirist before Randy Newman.
+A reporter interviewing Allison once stated he was "a social critic before Bob Dylan, satirical long before Randy Newman and rude before Mick Jagger."
 His music influenced many blues and rock artists, including Jimi Hendrix, the Rolling Stones, Tom Waits, the Yardbirds, John Mayall, J. J. Cale, the Who (who made "Young Man Blues" a staple of their live performances), and Georgie Fame, who described him as "more important than Bob Dylan".
 Blue Cheer recorded a version of his song "Parchman Farm" on their debut album, as did Cactus.
 The Yardbirds and the Misunderstood both recorded versions of his song "I'm Not Talking".
 Manfred Mann also recorded a version for the BBC.
 John Evans, keyboardist for the band Jethro Tull, was influenced by Allison's piano playing, which he described as "so deceptively simple and impressive."

 Allison helped open the "blues' racial divide, proving that a white man from rural Mississippi could hold his own in a traditionally black genre."
 The effort proved difficult, which he described in the lyrics of "Ever Since I Stole the Blues", one of his most famous songs: "Well the blues police from down in Dixieland / Tried to catch me with the goods on hand / Ever since the white boy stole the blues."

 His song "Look Here" was covered by the Clash on their album Sandinista!.
 Leon Russell covered Allison's song "Smashed!" on his album Stop All That Jazz.
 Allison performed with Van Morrison, Georgie Fame, and Ben Sidran on the album Tell Me Something: The Songs of Mose Allison.
 Elvis Costello recorded "Everybody's Cryin' Mercy" for his album Kojak Variety and "Your Mind Is on Vacation" for King of America (bonus tracks).
 Dani Klein, of the Belgian music act Vaya Con Dios, recorded "Mind on Vacation" for the album Roots and Wings, as did Canadian musician Colin James on his 1997 album National Steel.

 Frank Black, of the band the Pixies, said that the song "Allison", from their album Bossanova, is about Mose Allison.
 The film The Whole Nine Yards begins with Allison's song "I Don't Worry About a Thing" during the opening credits.
 Americana singer-songwriter Greg Brown wrote and performed the song "Mose Allison Played Here" for his 1997 album Slant 6 Mind.

 The Dutch musician Herman Brood recorded several of Allison's songs, including "Going to the City", "Stop This World", "Back on the Corner", and "Swinging Machine".
 Brood's band Wild Romance was named from the line "I lost my mind in a wild romance" after hearing Mose Allison's recording (Local Color album, 1957) of Percy Mayfield's 1951 song "Lost Mind".

 Allison received 3 Grammy nominations: in 1983 and 1988 for Best Jazz Vocal Performance, Male, and in 2001 for Best Jazz Vocal Album.

 In 2013, he was awarded the NEA Jazzmasters Award at Lincoln Center.